+1. Transfer courses are evaluated individually.

-- 1. Courses are evaluated individually.
-Credits for all courses passed with a letter grade of C or higher at regionally accredited institutions or recognized by the Program on Noncollegiate Sponsored Instruction of the State of New York and recorded on official transcripts will be evaluated and may be accepted for applicability to specific Stony Brook degree requirements.
+- Courses taken at institutions in the United States: Credits for all courses passed with a letter grade of C or higher at regionally accredited institutions or recognized by the Program on Noncollegiate Sponsored Instruction of the State of New York and recorded on official transcripts will be evaluated and may be accepted for applicability to specific Stony Brook University degree requirements.
 Credits for successfully completed courses from these institutions for which a grade equivalent to "P" or "S" was assigned may also be accepted.
-Credit for courses from institutions with other than regional accreditation are evaluated for transfer purposes on a case-by-case basis. - 2.
-Graduates of SUNY or CUNY colleges who earned an Associate in Arts or Associate in Science degree prior to matriculation at Stony Brook receive transfer credit for all credit completed as part of their associate degree requirements.
-Official proof of an A.A. or A.S. degree must be submitted by October 1 if the student enters the University in the fall semester or by February 15 if the student enters the University in the spring semester. - 3.
-Transfer credit is entered on the official University transcript.
-Grades received for transferred courses are not shown nor are they included in the calculation of the student's cumulative grade point average at Stony Brook. - 4.
-Almost all credits earned at community and technical colleges are considered to be lower-division credit. - Transfer courses are reviewed individually by the Undergraduate Transfer Office for their applicability toward fulfillment of general education requirements.
-Applicants who have completed college-level study at an institution outside of the United States will have their credits evaluated for application to the University's general education requirements by the Transfer Office.
-International students may be required to have their credits evaluated by World Education Services (WES).
+Credits for courses from institutions with other than regional accreditation are evaluated for transfer purposes on a case-by-case basis. - Courses taken at institutions outside the United States: College-level courses completed outside the United States and recorded on official transcripts will be evaluated for transfer credit, provided that the institution where the courses were taken is accredited by the Ministry of Education in that country.
+International transfer students who have completed college level courses outside the United States may be requested to submit proof of accreditation by the Ministry of Education or provide a WES (World Education Service) evaluation.